 Until now we worked towards the unraveling of the key organizational principles of the human sensory brain focusing on the stability and flexibility of the organization of our natural sensory systems at early and later stages of sensory processing.
 Our new project ((ERC Consolidator Grant ERC-2017-COG 773121) which was approved for funding recently)) concern a more extreme case.
 Namely, the extent to which the healthy human brain can develop brain specializations which will show anatomical consistency across participants, for entirely novel sensory experiences (NSEs) to which the brain was never exposed to during evolution.
 One example is infrared (IR) vision conveyed through sound/touch or ultrasound perception.
 Our central hypothesis is that specific computations (and/or specific connectivity profiles) rather than specific unisensory inputs better explain the principles underlying brain organization.
 We thus propose that after intensive training on NSEs during adulthood, the brain would develop dedicated and anatomically consistent novel specializations in higher-order sensory cortices, and more specifically, in the cortical region that shares some basic computation-related properties and/or shares unique connectivity profiles with the novel task, regardless of the input modality (i.e., similarly to what it has been shown in the brain of blind and deaf adults for visual/auditory stimuli conveyed through atypical sensory modalities (Amedi et al., 2017)).
 Even more intriguingly, will NSEs develop dedicated topographical biases?
 This question might appear far-fetched as topographical maps are classically conceptualized as intrinsically unisensory and their development as strictly constrained by unisensory critical periods.
 However, a series of preliminary results from my lab with sensory-deprived populations suggest that even the arising of topographical organizations might be less constrained by unisensory critical periods than generally assumed.
 Recently, using rs-fMRI data we successfully mapped large-scale retinotopy in the brain of sighted individuals and then we used the resulting retinotopic activations as seeds to test whether a similar organization was present in the blind brain.
 Intriguingly, we found that similar resting state functional connections are preserved even without any visual experience in congenitally blind adults and even in microphtalimc patients (Striem-Amit et al Brain 2015).
 Similarly, preserved topographical mapping was shown also for tonotopy in congenitally deaf adults (Striem-Amit et al., Sci Rep 2017).
 The classic theory would predict that such maps are merely epiphenomena and do not systematically impact on functional brain organization.
 Crucially, though, another series of preliminary unpublished results from my lab with congenitally blind adults suggest that even the emergence of topographical biases (and perhaps also full topographical maps) might be driven more by specific computations than by specific sensory experiences.
 And furthermore, that the (sensory) brain might be topographical in nature and topography might be a self-emerging property even for perceptual experiences acquired in adulthood.
 Specifically, our data show an intriguing double dissociation: two tasks namely, Braille reading (Reich et al., in prep) and face recognition using visual-to-auditory Sensory Substitution Device (SSD) learned in adulthood (Arbel et al., in prep), elicit the selective recruitment of posterior V1 (foveal region) while anterior V1 (peripheral region) is showing negative BOLD activations (reduction in the hemodynamic fMRI signal below the average baseline).
 On the contrary, we found anterior (low resolution peripheral) V1 activations in both congenitally blind and blindfolded sighted adults during navigation through virtual mazes using visual-to-auditory SSDs.
 This selective recruitment was observed only once participants managed to learn to successfully navigate via sounds (Maidenbaum et al., in prep).
 We propose that such double dissociation can be explained by describing the so-called foveal vs. peripheral bias in retinotopic organization as high vs. low shape resolution analyses bias (i.e., reading and face perception both require high-resolution shape analyses similarly to foveal tasks while navigation requires low shape-resolution analyses similarly to peripheral tasks).
 This suggests that large-scale ‘retinotopic’ biases may not be necessarily constrained by the input sensory modality and strongly encourages the prediction that novel topographic biases will emerge in the sensory cortex best suited to process a given specific computation (e.g., sensory information carrying spectral or periodic features would elicit functional tonotopy-like activations in auditory cortex).
 However, these results do not demonstrate the emergence of full sensory-independent ‘retinotopic’ maps (only strong biases).
 If topography is a self-emerging property of brain organization, though, we should be able to observe the emergence of full novel topographical maps if the right technology and training is provided.
 Using population receptive field (pRF) method (Dumoulin, NeuroImage, 2008) which models fMRI responses to capture the preferred location in space and tuning width of the underlying neuronal population for a given visual stimulus, we obtained preliminary results suggesting that well-trained congenitally blind SSD users do develop full novel topographical maps in occipital and parietal regions in response to visual-to-auditory SSD stimuli mimicking the visual stimuli commonly used for retinotopic mapping (Hofstetter et al., in prep).
 These results, in turn, albeit preliminary, strongly suggest that contrary to classic predictions, it is indeed possible to develop full novel topographical maps in adulthood and, ultimately, that topographical organization might be a self-emerging and sensory-modality flexible principle of brain organization.
 We plan to further investigate the principles underlying the emergence of topographical organization by extending our approach: 1- beyond visual cortices to the deprived primary auditory cortices and 2- to the sighted brain while participants learn to interpret visual/auditory information and moreover NSEs through other sensory modalities.
 We predict for instance that NSEs carrying spectral information such as IR vision conveyed through sound/vibration would elicit topographical biases in the auditory cortex, independently of the sensory modality used.
 And if we would convey IR vision through bi-dimensional sounds (i.e., conveying also shape or spatial information), novel topographies would emerge in the occipital (‘visual’) cortex.
 We also aim at testing the stability and flexibility of topographical maps by expanding the perceived spectrum of existing senses: if we convey backward visual information through sound or ultrasound information through touch, would the typical topographical representation expand in order to represent also the additional information?
 In addition, how will these putative novel (topographical) specializations interact/clash with the existing and typical sensory specializations.

-elucidating the representations of body maps in the brain's self-referential network
+Elucidating the representations of body maps in the brain's self-referential network in Collaboration with

 Mind body interventions (MBIs) are becoming increasingly prevalent in both daily and clinical settings.
 In these practices there is extensive use of body-based techniques for achieving beneficial mental and emotional goals.
 In certain MBIs the practitioner aims to reduce the unconstrained train of thought termed mind wandering or rumination which have been associated with reduced emotional wellbeing.
 From a neurofunctional point of view it has been linked to the neural system known as the default mode network (DMN), a well-established large-scale neural network.
 Indeed, MBIs have been shown to reduce both mind wandering and DMN activity.
 This project aims to investigate the link between the DMN, body processing and emotion.
 The first goal of this project is to investigate the anatomical overlap between the default mode network and neural representations of the body.
 The second goal is to elucidate the functional connectivity of body representations found in self-related processing brain regions.
 The third goal is to look for body representations specific to mental imagery of touch and mental body scan, without motor or tactile stimulation.
 The fourth goal is to investigate the effect of mental body scan training on neural body representations and their functional connectivity patterns.
 The fifth goal is to draw conclusions that may aid in devising specific MBIs and body scan techniques to assist promoting the mental and emotional benefit of the intervention.
 Meantime in the project we had re-discoved a new Homunculus predicted by Penfield.
 A full body somato-motor gradient (homunculus) was found in the precuneus, which is a node of the DMN.
 This homunculus is functionally connected to other body representations, including one in the insula which is associated both with body representation and affective regulation.
 Key refrences: (“A whole-body sensory-motor gradient is revealed in the medial wall of the parietal lobe”; Zeharia N., Hofstetter S., Flash T. and Amedi A.; Journal of Neuroscience 2 October 2019, 39 (40) 7882-7892; "Topographic neural specialization for internally-driven whole-body tactile stimulation” & "Unique modulation of the default-mode network by facial movements "; Both under revision Under revision in Neuroimage journal